-- Enable Tribal Governments to Issue Tax-Exempt Bonds: Eliminate the "essential government function" test for tribal government taxexempt bonds to provide Tribal Nations parity with states in accessing tax-exempt bond markets to enhance job creation and stimulate infrastructure and business development on tribal lands. - ❖ Eliminate Unfair Double Taxation of Commerce and Energy exclusive authority of tribal governments to tax such activity (and explicitly prohibiting state governments from doing the same), which will enhance Tribal Nations' ability to fund social services and cultivate tribal commerce, development projects, and jobs. - Ensure Equitable Tribal Access to New Markets Tax Credits: Permanently and amply fund the CDFI Fund's New Markets Tax Credits (NMTC) Program and establish a 10% set-aside for tribal governments and Native financing entities to enhance their ability to attract much-needed private investment in economic development projects on tribal lands.
+- Enable Tribal Governments to Issue Tax-Exempt Bonds: Eliminate the "essential government function" test for tribal government taxexempt bonds to provide Tribal Nations parity with states in accessing tax-exempt bond markets to enhance job creation and stimulate infrastructure and business development on tribal lands. - Eliminate Unfair Double Taxation of Commerce and Energy Development on Tribal Lands: by passing legislation affirming the exclusive authority of tribal governments to tax such activity (and explicitly prohibiting state governments from doing the same), which will enhance Tribal Nations' ability to fund social services and cultivate tribal commerce, development projects, and jobs. - Ensure Equitable Tribal Access to New Markets Tax Credits: Permanently and amply fund the CDFI Fund's New Markets Tax Credits (NMTC) Program and establish a 10% set-aside for tribal governments and Native financing entities to enhance their ability to attract much-needed private investment in economic development projects on tribal lands.